sourabhGavade/nagpur-marina/docs/RASPBERRY_PI_INTEGRATION.md

 ## 5. Apply Complete Lighting State

-The shared data model is `Area → Zone → Sub-Zone`, where each sub-zone represents exactly one controllable light/physical element.
+The shared data model is `Area → Zone → Sub-Zone`, plus a separate **Lighting** collection for model-scoped groups.
+Each sub-zone represents exactly one controllable light/physical element.
 There is no separate Light entity.
-The protocol keeps the field name `lights` because it carries hardware lighting states: a Zone command includes one item for each of its sub-zones, while a single sub-zone command includes exactly one item.
+The protocol keeps the field name `lights` because it carries hardware lighting
+states: a Zone command includes one item for each of its sub-zones, a single sub-zone command includes exactly one item, and a Lighting command includes one item for each sub-zone in that lighting group.

 ### Server sends